Qazeer/artefacts.help/pages/windows/registry_overview.md

 ---
 title: Registry - Overview
-summary: 'The Registry is a feature to store settings, for the operating system and applications, in system-wide or per-users hierarchical databases or hives.\n\nBefore being written / committed to a file on disk, registry modifications can be written to Registry Transaction logs (such as SYSTEM.LOG1 and SYSTEM.LOG2 for the SYSTEM registry hive).'
+summary: 'The Registry is a feature to store settings, for the operating system and applications, in system-wide or per-users hierarchical databases or hives.\n\nBefore being written/committed to a file on disk, registry modifications can be written to Registry Transaction logs (such as SYSTEM.LOG1 and SYSTEM.LOG2 for the SYSTEM registry hive).'
 keywords: 'HKEY_LOCAL_MACHINE, HKLM, SYSTEM, SOFTWARE, SAM, HKEY_CURRENT_USER, HKCU, NTUSER.dat, UsrClass, Registry Transaction logs, SYSTEM.LOG'
 tags:
   - windows_registry